VCCT-PROG7312-2025-G3/MuniServicesApp.ST10226298/README.md

 # Municipal Services Application

-A fun and user-friendly C# .NET Framework Windows Forms application for South African municipal services that lets citizens report issues and request services in a casual, engaging way!
+A user-friendly C# .NET Framework Windows Forms application for South African municipal services that lets citizens report issues and request services in a casual, engaging way.

 ## Features